Jodi Amos, MBA and AIF®

 Jodi spent most of her career at Mellon Bank, now BNY Mellon, working in the Wealth Management and Trust Department.
 Later, she held a leadership role as Sr. Vice President at Fifth Third Bank where she helped develop the bank’s wealth management platform.
 Before becoming a founding partner of 4Rivers Wealth Management, Jodi was as a Senior Investment Advisor to physicians, business professionals, and professional athletes at Commonwealth Advisory Group.

 A Pittsburgh native and a graduate of the University of Pittsburgh’s Katz Graduate School of Business, Ms. Amos has been recognized for her dedication to women.
 Early in her career, she was a pioneer of financial education for women.
-Recognizing this importance initiative, she founded the “The Women with Wealth” forums at Mellon Bank, now BNY Mellon.
+Recognizing this important initiative, she founded the “The Women with Wealth” forums at Mellon Bank, now BNY Mellon.
 Jodi also founded the Women of Distinction luncheon, which recognizes women around the Pittsburgh region who've made a significant impact on the community.

 - St. Clair Hospital, the St. Clair Hospital Foundation, Trustee